briandye6/Mesh-Networking/README.md

-# Mesh Networking Design Project
+# ENIGMA Mesh Networking Design Project
 This repository was designed to be used with the STM32F091RCT ARM Cortex microcontroller.

 ### Basic API: